cbreeziecdr/Python_Beginner/README.md

 True

- # identity operators

 # Identity operators compare the memory locations of two objects.

  x and y